PriyalPatney/HackerRank_Solutions/README.md

-# HackerRank_Solutions
+# HackerRank Solutions
 HackerRank concepts and solutions.

+Contributions are always appreciated!
+* Open an issue to request help with a specific HackerRank problem
+* Make a pull request if you'd like to add a solution yourself